What You Need to Know About Merchant Cash Advances

 - When telling you the amount they are offering as your advance, the company will also tell you how much you must repay.
-The payments are automatically drafted from your bank account based on prearranged payments and billing cycles.
+Your bank account will automatically be charged for the payments according to prearranged schedules and billing cycles.
 Be sure to carefully review this to determine the actual amount of the interest and if this is something your budget can handle

 - A merchant cash advance has a shorter repayment period that most loans.
-You are generally required to fully repay the advance and the interest amount in 6 months.
+In general, you must fully repay the advance and the interest within a 6-month period.

 Give us a call to learn more about cash advances so we can help you determine if this approach is right for your small business funding needs.